syseleven/grav-docs-syseleven-stack/pages/04.Reference/13.identity-and-access/docs.en.md

 ## Overview

-OpenStack's Identity API is implemented via Keystone.
-It provides API client authentication, service discovery, and distributed multi-tenant authorization.
+[OpenStack's Identity API](https://docs.openstack.org/api-ref/identity/) is implemented via Keystone.
+It provides API client authentication and service discovery.

+## Authentication

+There a different ways to authenticate towards Keystone.

-## Password
+### Password

 The common way for a user or service to authenticate towards Keystone is by using username and password.
 You may enter the user credentials in the OpenStack dashboard, or use them inside of your software to manage your OpenStack ressources.
 A sample OpenStack RC file which can be used for the OpenStack python CLI client would be the following.